|Oracle® Application Server for DRDA User's Guide

 Examples of remote applications include:

-Native Applications are supported by Oracle Database Provider for DRDA, but they require an existing DB2 database server to redirect the network.
+Native Applications are supported by Oracle Application Server for DRDA, but they require an existing DB2 database server to redirect the network.
 This is because native DB2 applications are more tightly intertwined with the DB2 server.
 This class of application communicates directly with a specific DB2 server using a local and proprietary API.
 While such applications cannot directly connect to other databases, they can use a remote node connectivity mechanism to connect indirectly to a remote database.
 This is illustrated in Figure 1-2.

 This is not an ideal approach, because using a full DB2 server merely to provide remote access to native applications is very cost-prohibitive.
 This is both because of a licensing model's "per processor" structure, and the disk and memory footprint.